katzer/cordova-plugin-printer/README.md

 You can use this function to hide print functionality from users who will be unable to use it.<br>
 The method takes a callback function, passed to which is a boolean property.
 Optionally you can assign the scope in which the callback will be executed as a second parameter (default to *window*).

-__Note:__ Printing is only available on devices capable of multi-tasking (iPhone 3GS, iPhone 4 etc.) running iOS 4.2 or later or when connected with the Internet (Android).<br>
+__Note:__ Printing is only available on devices capable of multi-tasking (iPhone 3GS, iPhone 4 etc.) running iOS 4.2 or later or Android KitKat and above.<br>

 ```javascript
 /**